foundryvtt/dnd5e/wiki/Module-Registration.md

 ### Sorting

-The `dnd5e.sorting` flag gives a method to indicate the default top-level sorting for a compendium, taking either `"m"` for manual sorting or `"a"` for automatic (though since core's default sorting is automatic, there is no reason to set that value).
+The `dnd5e.sorting` flag gives a method to indicate the default top-level sorting for a compendium, taking either `"m"` for manual sorting or `"a"` for alphabetical (though since core's default sorting is alphabetical, there is no reason to set that value).
 This will not replace the sorting mode if a user has already modified it for a compendium, but will be applied for a freshly installed module or for a new user.

 ```json
 {